Skip to content

 Director of Research

-Annie Neimand is a Ph.D. candidate in the University of Florida Department of Sociology, and the director of research for the Center for Public Interest Communications, housed in the University of Florida College of Journalism and Communications.
+Annie Neimand is the director of research for the Center for Public Interest Communications, housed in the University of Florida College of Journalism and Communications.
 As the director of research, she works with organizations to apply behavioral, cognitive and social science to their work.
 Center partnerships include the United Nations High Commissioner for Refugees Innovation Service, The United States Department of State, and public interest communications agencies in the United States.

 For five years, she has led the research arm of frank, an annual meeting in Gainesville that connects practitioners, funders, scholars and activists working on public interest communications around the world.
 In this role, she connects the field of public interest communications practitioners to research.